mrbooshehri/my_devops-journey/docker/README.md

 * User-defined bridges provide better **isolation**
 	* All containers without a --network specified, are attached to default bridge network.
-This can be a risk, as unrelated stacks/services/continers are then able to communicate.
+This can be a risk, as unrelated stacks/services/containers are then able to communicate.
-* Contaiener can be **attached and detached from user-defined networks on the fly**
+* Container can be **attached and detached from user-defined networks on the fly**
 	* During a container lifetime, you can connect or disconnect it from user-defined networks on the fly.
 To remove a container from default